Gordin/pfs/README.md

 Fork Notice
 ===

 I created this fork to connect my pCloud drive to my raspberry pi 3 to stream videos.
+The instructions in this file are tested for an rpi3 with OSMC installed and I'm currently using this setup.

 Why not console-client/pcloudcc?
 ---